Ensuring the right talent is in the right place is key to driving performance and growth within any organisation 🚀

 What is Skill Assessment and Manager Verification?

-Skill assessment and Manager verification gives the opportunity to verify the skills that have been assigned to the employee and edit, update, and add skill levels.
-This means that a manager can assess and evaluate the employees' skills based on how they view their capabilities in real life and not only based off skills they have received by completing training.
+Skill Assessment and Manager Verification provides the opportunity to verify the skills assigned to the employee and edit, update, or add skill levels.
+This means that a manager can assess and evaluate the employees' skills based on how they view their capabilities in real life and not only based on skills they have received by completing training.

 How do you get started with Skill Assessment?